ICOS-Carbon-Portal/data/README.md

 ### Trying ingestion

-When developing client code for data upload, one may wish to test data objects for compliance with a certain format, to be sure that upload will work for a certain exact binary version of a data object.
+When developing client code for data upload, one may wish to test data objects for compliance with a certain format, to check whether an exact binary version of a data object can pass the server-side ingestion/validation step used during upload.
 This is useful to avoid registering metadata packages for invalid data objects.
+This endpoint does not perform the complete standard upload flow: it does not check the object's hash, require upload authentication, store the object permanently, or complete a metadata package upload.

-The API is available through (similar to the standard upload) HTTP PUTing the data object contents to URL of the form
+The API is available through HTTP PUTing the data object contents to URL of the form

-`https://data.icos-cp.eu/tryingest?specUri=<obj spec uri>&nRows=<number of rows>` (for tabular data), or
+`https://data.icos-cp.eu/tryingest?specUri=<obj spec uri>&nRows=<number of rows>` (for tabular time-series data), or

 `https://data.icos-cp.eu/tryingest?specUri=<obj spec uri>&varnames=<variable names>` (for spatial NetCDF data), where

-- `specUri` is URL-encoded URL of the planned object specification ([examples](https://meta.icos-cp.eu/ontologies/cpmeta/SimpleObjectSpec))
+- `specUri` is URL-encoded URL of the planned object specification ([examples](https://meta.icos-cp.eu/ontologies/cpmeta/SimpleObjectSpec)); this parameter is mandatory
-- `nRows` is the number of rows in the time series (not needed for ATC files)
+- `nRows` is the number of rows in the time series; this is required for most tabular time-series formats, but not for formats where the ingester can infer the row count, such as ATC files
-- `varnames` is URL-encoded JSON array with names of the variables that are expected to be previewable
+- `varnames` is URL-encoded JSON array with names of the variables that are expected to be previewable; this is required for spatial NetCDF tryingestion

+On success, the response is either JSON with extracted ingestion metadata or a plain success message, depending on the object specification and ingester.
+Ingestion failures are returned as `400 Bad Request` with error details.

 With curl, the test can be performed for example as follows: